ChloeWu1/rag-demo/README.md

    ```

 ## Running the Application
-   double click
+   Double click
    ```
    run_rag.bat
    ```

 ## Download and convert models
+   Run in the openvino_env
    ```
    python download_convert_model.py
    ```
-   Select the Chinese model by default, --language parameter can specify the model language
+   Select the Chinese model by default, `--language` parameter can specify the model language.

    ```
    python download_convert_model.py --language=English
    ```

+**Appendix**

-**Appendix: Package Versions**
+## Package Versions
 This appendix lists the versions of all installed packages for your reference.

 | Package                             | Version          |